BloomTech-Labs/CS8-payme/server/README.md

     __v: 0,
 };
 ```

+If the user dows not have an active subscription, or an active invoice credit, will return:
+`{ message: 'No active subscription or invoice credits avaliable.', }`

 If invoice number is already in use, will return:
 `{ message: 'Invoice number already exists.' }`